Geometrization of the Schr\"odinger Model for the Minimal Representation of an Even Orthogonal Group: The de Rham Setting: -Modules on the Conformal Compactification and the Harmonic Sheaf D-Modules on the Conformal Compactification and the Harmonic Sheaf

 In the previous section, we described the category $D_C$-\textbf{mod} in terms of Kazhdan--Laumon gluing data over $C^o$, with gluing governed by the quadric Fourier transform.
 There is also a third way of understanding this category, which provides a rather direct $\mathcal{D}$-module categorification of the notion of harmonic functions.

 As always, let $G = \O(Q^+)$, and let $C \subset V^*$ denote the isotropic locus of $Q^*$.
 Proposition \ref{Envelopmap} says that $D_C$ is a homomorphic image of $\mathcal{U}(\mathfrak{g})$.

-On the other hand, by the parabolic Beilinson-Bernstein localization theorem \cite{BeilinsonBernstein1981Localisation, BeilinsonBernstein1993Jantzen, HollandPolo1996KTheoryTDO}, we know that $G/P$ is $\mathcal{D}$-affine; namely, a $\mathcal{D}$-module on $G/P$ is determined by the action of global differential operators on its global sections.
-This extends to twisted $\mathcal{D}$-modules.
-Since $D_C$-modules are naturally $\mathcal{U}(\mathfrak{g})$-modules, namely those annihilated by the Joseph ideal \cite{LevasseurSmithStafford1989Joseph}, we may naturally ask whether they correspond to some form of twisted differential operator on $G/P$.
+On the other hand, by the parabolic Beilinson--Bernstein localization theorem \cite{BeilinsonBernstein1981Localisation, BeilinsonBernstein1993Jantzen, HollandPolo1996KTheoryTDO}, one expects, for twists in the appropriate Beilinson--Bernstein range, a close relationship between twisted $\mathcal{D}$-modules on $G/P$ and modules over global twisted differential operators.
+Since $D_C$-modules are naturally $\mathcal{U}(\mathfrak{g})$-modules, namely those annihilated by the Joseph ideal \cite{LevasseurSmithStafford1989Joseph}, it is natural to ask whether they can be realized as a category of twisted $\mathcal{D}$-modules on $G/P$.

+However, the natural line bundle used to construct the map $\mathcal{U}(\g) \to D_C$ is $\mathcal{L} \cong \mathcal{O}(1-k)$; see \eqref{twistbundledef}.
+This twist is not in the Beilinson--Bernstein range.
+Indeed, for $k \geq 2$, the line bundle $\mathcal{L}$ has no nonzero global sections, even though $\mathcal{L} \neq 0$.
+Thus the relationship we seek cannot be obtained by a direct appeal to Beilinson--Bernstein localization.
+Still, one may naturally ask whether $D_C$-modules correspond to some natural subcategory of $\mathcal{D}_\mathcal{L}$-modules on $G/P$.

 As we will find, this is indeed the case.
-We note that this gives an example of a category of $\mathcal{D}$-modules on a \textit{singular} affine space agreeing with a category of $\mathcal{D}$-modules on a smooth projective homogeneous space.
+We note that this gives an example of a category of $\mathcal{D}$-modules on a singular affine variety agreeing with a category of $\mathcal{D}$-modules on a smooth projective homogeneous space; moreover, this agreement is not a simple consequence of Beilinson--Bernstein localization.